 It’s happened before, and it will happen again.
-If you don’t have the budget to hire an experienced SEO professional to stay on top of these occurrences, then you need to take some alternative action.
+If you don’t have the budget to hire an SEO Expert to stay on top of these occurrences, then you need to take some alternative action.

 1. Comment on Blogs and Forums Frequently

 There are blogs and forums on practically every topic and niche out there.
 Visit the ones that relate to your business or cause, and post relative comments.